rajbooth/Hash-Stats/docs/data_tables.md

 This is essentially a linking table that associates multiple hashers with each run.
 The *hasher_run* table uses *run_number* and *hasher_ID* as foreign keys to reference records in the *wlh_runs* and *wlh_hasher* tables respectively.

 #### WP Front-end Form
-This table can be edited using the3
+This table can be edited using the hasher-run form.

 #### SQL
 ```SQL
 -- Table structure for table `wlh_hasher_run`